Québec City Jean Lesage International Airport: Overview

 The airport was established in 1939, a year after the closure of the Aérodrome Saint-Louis.
 First established as a training facility for air observers, the first flight occurred on September 11, 1941.
 First known as the Aéroport de l'Ancienne Lorette, then the Aéroport de Sainte-Foy, and later the Aéroport de Québec, it was renamed to Aéroport international Jean-Lesage in 1993, in honour of Jean Lesage, the former Premier of Quebec.
 The airport is managed and operated by Aéroport de Québec inc., a non-profit and non-share corporation.
 The current terminal building has a capacity of 1.4 million passengers annually.

 Beginning in 2006, with a budget of $65.8 million, Québec/Jean Lesage International Airport underwent a modernization designed to increase the terminal's capacity and substantially enhance the level of passenger service.
-The modernization included a reconfiguration of the terminal on two levels, a restructuring of the baggage handling area and arrivals area, as well as a reconfiguration and enlargement of the waiting rooms.
+The modernization included reconfiguring the terminal on two levels, restructuring the baggage handling area and arrivals area, and reconfiguring and enlargement of the waiting rooms.
 Fifty-four percent of the financing was provided directly by Aéroport de Québec inc. Completed in June 2008, the new configuration of the airport now enables it to handle 1.4 million passengers a year.

 Based on the passenger figures for 2009 and 2010, it became clear that the terminal building would reach its design capacity by 2012.
-Aéroport de Québec inc. is therefore planning further investments of nearly $300 million to further expand the terminal building.
-Presently the terminal has 17 gates: 12 contact gates and 5 walk-out aircraft positions.
+Aéroport de Québec inc. is therefore planning further investments of nearly $300 million to expand the terminal building further.
+Presently the terminal has 17 gates: 12 contact gates and five walk-out aircraft positions.
 This will increase to 24 gates by 2025.